-To identify the median employee in 2020, we used total wages earned as our consistently applied compensation measure ("CACM"), which we obtained from our payroll records across our global employee population.
+To identify the median employee in 2021, we used the same median employee identified in 2020 through the following methodology.
+We used total wages earned as our consistently applied compensation measure ("CACM"), which we obtained from our payroll records across our global employee population.
 We calculated the total wages earned in the 2020 calendar year and adjusted the pay of employees in Europe from Euros to U.S. Dollars using the average exchange rate that we applied in our financial statements.
-For employees that started their employment during the year (i.e., after January 1, 2020), we pro-rated the total wages earned to reflect annualized wages earned.
+For employees that started their employment during the year (i.e., after January 1, 2020), we adjusted the total wages earned to reflect annualized wages earned.
 We did not annualize the total wages earned for any of our temporary or seasonal workers.

-Based upon the comparison using the CACM, we determined that the total annual compensation of our median employee was \$141,123 as of December 31, 2020.
+We then calculated our median employee's compensation in 2021 and determined that the total annual compensation of our median employee was \$143,299 as of December 31, 2021.

-Our CEO to median employee pay ratio is 32 to 1.
+Our CEO to median employee pay ratio is 36 to 1.